An affordable, nutritionally balanced and easy to follow meal plan for new vegans (who aren't budding chefs!)

 For this meal plan compiled by our registered dietitian, we’ve included lots of meals you should be able to buy ready-made in supermarkets and health food stores.
 Please check out the further reading at the bottom of this meal plan to find out more about buying and making vegan food and, if you'd like to read our second weekly meal plan, be sure to take our Vegan Pledge.

-When planning your meals, include green leafy veg (kale, spinach, spring greens, watercress, rocket, bok choi) in them each day where possible.
-Vegans should choose vegan milk, cereal, margarine and yoghurt that is fortified with B12, calcium and, where possible, Vitamin D (making sure the latter is not animal based).
+When planning your meals, include green leafy veg (kale, spinach, spring greens, watercress, rocket, pak choi) in them each day.
+Choose plant milk, cereal, spread and soya yoghurt that are fortified with vitamin B12, calcium and, where possible, vitamin D (making sure the latter is not animal-based).

-Eat at least one serving of flaxseeds, walnuts or chia seeds every day to keep omega 3 high.
+Eat at least one serving of linseed (flaxseed), walnuts or chia seeds every day to keep omega-3 fat high.
 One way to do this is to add them to a daily green smoothie made with fortified plant milk.
 This will also increase your intake of 5-a-day fruit and vegetables.

-Information on supplementation is given at the bottom.
+Information on supplementation is given at the bottom of this page.

 All serving sizes should be appropriate to your size, weight, age and the amount of exercise you do: only you will know whether you need a half can of beans or a full can!

 In reality, you'll likely be batch making one meal and eating it for a few days that week.
-Choose one of these nutritious dinners and make sure to add sides to it that look to your 5-a-day, calcium, omega 3 and B12 intake.
-Coeliacs should be able to replace gluten products with ready or homemade gluten free alternatives like gluten free cereals, oats, bread and vegan burgers, or instead use alternative carbohydrates like sweet potatoes to form the base of your meals.
+Choose one of these nutritious dinners and make sure to add sides to it that look to your 5-a-day, calcium, omega-3 fat and vitamin B12 intakes.
+People with coeliac disease can use naturally gluten-free starchy carbohydrates like sweet potatoes to form the base of their meals, and replace products containing gluten with alternatives like gluten-free cereal, bread and vegan burgers.

-Breakfast: Vegan-friendly muesli topped with fortified soya yoghurt alternative, a tablespoon of ground linseed and berries
+Breakfast: Vegan-friendly muesli topped with fortified soya yoghurt, a tablespoon of ground linseed (flaxseed) and berries

 Some store brought muesli can contain honey (which is not vegan), unlike most non-vegan ingredients it is not in 'bold' as an allergen so make sure to look out for it.